 Madam Marci Walker is an activist, educator and philanthropist, who has been inspired by the life and work of (Thee Madam C.J.
 Walker) People tend to ask Marci Walker if she is related to Madam C.J.
 Walker and she promptly tells them, "no".

-From the opening of her first salon (1993), Walker's goal has always been to present a face of dignity and respect to her clients and staff.
+From the opening of her first salon (1993), Walker's goal has always been to present a face of dignity and respect for her clients and staff.
 She does this with grace and humility.
-Never having owned a business before, she says that she had lots of help from
+Never having owned a business before, she says that she had lots of help from colleagues with time in

-hair industry pioneers.
+the hair industry .
 Talib Diin Uqdah & Pam Ferrell, Renee Storr, Kafele' and others.
-The founders of AHNAAH gave invaluable help in allowing her to join them in fighting for and winning exemption for Maryland from the State Board of Cosmetology in 1997.
+The founders of AHNAAH gave invaluable help in allowing Walker to join their team in fighting for and winning exemption for Maryland from the State Board of Cosmetology in 1997.

 There were health hurdles to overcome as well.
 Being a cancer survivor is a testimony of her zest for life and her faith.
 Becoming the major care giver of her teenage son's child was a real challenge, but another opportunity to give and receive the blessings God has continued to favor her with.